What are Electric Motors and How Do They Work?

 • Multi-phase setup capabilities

-DC motors have their own set of benefits, including:
+DC motors have their own set of traits, including:

 • High beginning power and torque